scrowder1172/Improving-iOS-Designs/README.md

 ## Based off <a href="[https://medium.com/@jpmtech](https://uxplanet.org/16-ui-design-tips-ba2e7524d203)">Adham Dannaway</a>

-This is based off Chase's Medium article about creating an onboarding walkthrough for new users.
-This project creates an iOS app that presents the user with a walkthrough of the app on first launch or after major revisions.

 This is based off Adham's article on improving iOS designs.
 The UI is a paged tab view that displays a "broken" design and it's improved counterpart.
 I tried to match Adham's color and font but probably missed.

 ## Article Link